Brown, Brian V. Entomology Section, Natural History Museum of Los Angeles County, Los Angeles, California.

 - Economic importance

-An order of the class Insecta known as the true flies.
-The name Diptera is derived from the Greek di-ptera, for “two wings,” because the usual pair of insect hind wings is reduced to a pair of balancers or halteres (Fig. 1), which is a trait that distinguishes true flies from all other orders of the Insecta.
+An order of the class Insecta comprising the true flies.
+Members of the order Diptera (class Insecta, phylum Arthropoda) are known as dipterans or flies (Fig. 1).
+The name Diptera is derived from the Greek di-ptera, for "two wings," because the usual pair of insect hind wings is reduced to a pair of balancers or halteres, which is a trait that distinguishes true flies from all other orders of the Insecta.
 The term fly also may form a part of the compound names of insects in many other orders, such as butterfly, mayfly, and dragonfly.
-However, when separated from a descriptor (as in “house fly”), it is correctly applied only to the members of the Diptera.
+However, only the true flies are considered as members of the Diptera.
+See also: Arthropoda; Insecta

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 46 Nobel Prize winners.

 MORE THAN 8700 articles covering all major scientific disciplines and encompassing the McGraw-Hill Encyclopedia of Science & Technology and McGraw-Hill Yearbook of Science & Technology

 115,000-PLUS definitions from the McGraw-Hill Dictionary of Scientific and Technical Terms